Hi I am Tony

 During the time as World wide head of Roche Clinical Operations I was part of the group that developed Sequinovir the grounding breaking treatment for HIV and Tamiflu the treatment for Influenza.
 This was awesome but my life was still mainly about people.
 Leading them was my life now not science After the exposure to the large Pharma company I went on to lead four Biotechnology companies Cambridge Biotechnology,Daniolabs,Novacta and Silence Therapeutics.

-During the last 6 years I have worked with different Pharma and biotech companies.
-Advising on the overall R and D and helping CEO,CSO and R and D directors to accomplish their leadership agendas.
+During the last few years I have worked with different Pharma and biotech companies.
+Advising on Corporate ,fund raising and Rand D strategy .
+I like to work closely with Senior leaders acting as their Mighty Advisor .
 I have a passion for Innovation and people .
-I triangulate strategy advisory work with coaching and executive recruitment with my friends at the Virdis group

-I am active as as a systemic constellation psychotherapist and am passionate about leveraging people through different methodologies .
+I am a polymath active as as a systemic constellation psychotherapist and am passionate about leveraging people through different methodologies .

-I learn a lot from my martial arts and I continue to teach and explore
+I learn a lot from my martial arts and yoga and I continue to teach and explore